ahadulislampinoy/Beauty-base-client/README.md

 # Beauty Base

-A booking platform, Where you can book different makeup services for your parties, functions, etc
+A service review platform, Where you can give reviews for different services you have experienced.

 ## Live Link